Northern States Life Insurance Company

-Northern States Life Insurance Company is a historic office building located at Hammond, Lake County, Indiana.
+Northern States Life Insurance Company is a historic office building located at Hammond, Indiana.
 It was built in 1926, and is a two-story, Classical Revival style limestone building on a partially exposed basement.
 It features an elevated terrace, engaged columns, and sculptural panels with low relief carvings.
-The Northern States Life Insurance Company ceased operation in 1930, and the building subsequently housed radio station WWAE (1938-1940), a branch library (1945-1965), Purdue University extension service (1943-1946), Hammond school administrative offices (1946-1984), and school.
+The Northern States Life Insurance Company ceased operation in 1930, and the building subsequently housed radio station WWAE (1938–1940), a branch library (1945–1965), Purdue University extension service (1943–1946), Hammond school administrative offices (1946–1984), and school.

 It was listed in the National Register of Historic Places in 2010.